shackra/goimapnotify/README.md

 The application will use TLS as long as the IMAP server advertises this capability.
 If you use self-signed certificates or something, be sure to set `rejectUnauthorized` as `false`.

+If your host do not offer IDLE, a sane default of checking every 15 minutes will take place instead.

 ## Install

     go get -u gitlab.com/shackra/goimapnotify